Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: The IRS Algorithm

 \textbf{Do Not Synchronize Already Reversed Races.} By using trace prefixes as scheduling constraints, it is possible to avoid synchronization before events when every possible continuation of the current execution is proven to be error-free.
 The corresponding part in an admissible trace does not have to be enforced and scheduling constraints can be removed.

-Instead of managing a set of admissible traces, Algorithm~\ref{alg:optimized-irs} uses a single trace as the current admissible trace prefix.
+Algorithm~\ref{alg:basic} maintains a set \xV/ of admissible traces.
+The verifier may add any safe trace to \xV/.
+Instead of managing a set of admissible traces, Algorithm~\ref{alg:optimized-irs} uses a single trace \admissibleprefix/ as the current admissible trace prefix.
 Every event that occurs in this prefix has to be executed according to its partial order, however every additional event may be executed without synchronization.
 Once the verifier has collected enough information about correct executions of the program, the admissible trace prefix is updated.
 In order to prevent unnecessary assumptions on the verifier, we do not require the use of a specific data structure such as a state graph.
 Instead, we only require that the verifier maintains an internal state \xG/ that contains information on safe parts of the state space.

 \begin{definition} Given a program \xP/ and a state predicate \errorfree{} (induced by the property to be verified), a \emph{verifier} maintains an internal state \xG/ and provides predicates \safe{} and \finished/ such that \(\forall \xs/ \ldotp \safe{\xs/} \Rightarrow \forall \xu/ \ldotp \forall \xs/' \ldotp \xs/ \transition{\xu/}{} \xs/' \Rightarrow \errorfree{\xs/'}\) and \finished/ holds when verification has finished. \end{definition}